oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 * Updated summary recommendation bullet points to split out application and server requirements
 * Removed the allowance on hostname-only redirect URI matching, now requiring exact redirect URI matching
 * Updated Section 6.2 to drop reference of SPA with a backend component being a public client
-* Expanded the architecture section to explicitly mention three architectural patterns available to JS apps
+* Expanded the architecture section to explicitly mention three architectural patterns available to JS applications

 -01

 * Incorporated feedback from Torsten Lodderstedt
 * Updated abstract
-* Clarified the definition of browser-based apps to not exclude applications cached in the browser, e.g. via Service Workers
+* Clarified the definition of browser-based applications to not exclude applications cached in the browser, e.g. via Service Workers
 * Clarified use of the state parameter for CSRF protection
 * Added background information about the original reason the Implicit grant type was created due to lack of CORS support
 * Clarified the same-domain use case where the SPA and API share a cookie domain